 Since the 1980s, globalization, marketization, and quality- efficiency-driven reforms have led to structural and qualitative changes in education and policy globally (Zajda, 2015).
-With the influence of neo-liberalism on the mode of operation between universities and enterprises, technologyintensive production and the dependence on more global accumulation structure respond, universities are increasingly integrating into the world of corporate capital (Carroll and Beaton, 2000).
-For example, the commercialization of neoliberal marketization, manifested in the rising trend global university rankings, of internationalization, quality assurance, international entrepreneurship. and student competition at the local and global levels (Zajda & Rust, 2020), which translates into academic capital for higher education institutions.
+With the influence of neo-liberalism on the mode of operation between universities and enterprises, technologyintensive production and the dependence on more accumulation global structure respond. universities are increasingly integrating into the world of corporate capital (Carroll and Beaton, 2000).
+For example, the commercialization of neoliberal marketization, manifested in the rising trend of global university rankings, internationalization, quality assurance, entrepreneurship, and international student competition at the local and global levels (Zajda & Rust, 2020), which translates into academic capital for higher education institutions.